leonidas/codeblog/2012/2012-01-13-transparency-a-client-side-templating-for-nodejs-and-jquery.md

 ## My way or the highway

 Rails has shown us how powerful it is to have strong conventions over configurations.
-Sometimes, however, you need to do the things differently and then it helps to have all the means available.
+Sometimes, however, you need to do the things differently and then it helps to have all the power.
 In JavaScript, that means functions.

 I wanted to be able to hook into rendering and define by functions how the rendering should happen.
 Common scenarios would include, e.g., decorators and attribute assignment.

 For example, given a template